mailgun/documentation/source/api-sending.rst

                        send inline images (see :ref:`example <inline-image>`).
                        You can post multiple ``inline`` values. template              ID of a template stored via :ref:`template API <api-templates>`.
-                       Please note ``html`` parameter is ignored if you are sending messages with this parameter.
-                       See :ref:`templating` for more information o\:tag                Tag string.
+                       See :ref:`templating` for more information t:\version            Use this parameter to send a message to specific version of a template t:\text               Pass ``yes`` if you want to have rendered template in the text part of the message in case of template sending o\:tag                Tag string.
 See :ref:`tagging` for more information. o\:dkim               Enables/disables DKIM signatures on per-message basis.
                        Pass ``yes`` or ``no``